Creative Cloud and Creative Cloud Express FAQs

 Are any technical changes required to access the software?

 If your school is not using Azure AD Federation and Sync or Google Federation and Sync, a DNS entry needs to be added so the Adobe Creative Cloud service recognises your school domain.
 LGfL can support you with the domain verification process.

 Our school or MAT has more than one email domain that students and teachers use.

 It is possible to set up multiple email domains to be recognised by Adobe to allow users to login from different ones.

-We already have an Adobe Console set up for our school for existing Adobe users, can we still access the free licences?
+We already have an Adobe Console set up for our school for existing Adobe users, can we still access the licences?

-Yes, LGfL can still set up your free licences on the LGfL admin console and you will be given access to administer them.
+Yes, LGfL can still set up your licences on the LGfL admin console and you will be given access to administer them.
 You will have to log into each Adobe Console separately.
 Please contact Adobe for support managing the users across two Admin Consoles.